 The Institute serves a complex and dynamic industry.
 Our strategic partnerships both extend our reach and enrich our insights into the marketplace and policy realm.
 All of our mission areas entail collaboration, and our board members link us directly to organizations.
 Through research projects and recruitment of speakers for public events, we're forging close relationships within an ever-expanding talent pool.

 Other associations range from formal relationships to project-based collaborations to informal consultation.
-Within Baruch, parties include the Real Estate Department, the Zicklin School of Business, the Robert Zicklin Center for Corporate Integrity, Corporate Communications International, and the School of Public Affairs.
+Within Baruch, parties include the Real Estate Department, the Zicklin School of Business, the Robert Zicklin Center for Corporate Integrity, Corporate Communications International, and the Marxe School of Public and International Affairs.
 Within CUNY: the Building Performance Lab, Institute for Urban Systems, the Hunter College Graduate Department of Urban Affairs and Planning and CUNY's Graduate Center.
 Other academic parties include Rutgers University and Princeton University.

 Private-sector parties include many leading real estate, development, engineering, technology, accounting, and architecture firms.